 The Company has an approved stock repurchase program.
 The total authorization under this program is 3,763,038 shares.
-Since the inception of the program in June 1999, a total of 2,431,767 shares have been purchased, of which 203,879 shares and 706 shares remained in treasury at December 31, 2019, and 2018, respectively.
-During 2019, 2018, and 2017, a total of 240,995, 16,755, and 23,182 shares, respectively, have been purchased at an average cost of \$88.47, \$83.08, and \$82.19 per share, respectively.
-The Company intends to acquire shares from time to time at prevailing market prices if and to the extent it deems it advisable to do so based on its assessment of corporate cash flow, market conditions and other factors.
-The Company also repurchases shares from employees in connection with settlement of transactions under the Company's equity incentive plans.
+Since the inception of the program in June 1999, a total of 2,568,396 shares have been purchased, of which 76,084 shares and 203,879 shares remained in treasury at December 31, 2020, and 2019, respectively.
+The Company repurchases shares from employees in connection with settlement of transactions under the Company's equity incentive plans.
+The Company also intends to acquire shares from time to time at prevailing market prices if and to the extent it deems it is advisable to do so based on its assessment of corporate cash flow, market conditions and other factors.
+During 2020, 2019, and 2018, the Company purchased 136,629, 240,995, and 16,755 shares, respectively, from employees on a net-settlement basis to provide cash to employees to cover the associated employee payroll taxes and from open market purchases.
+These shares were purchased at an average cost of \$98.54, \$88.47, and \$83.08 per share, respectively.